qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.8.x.md

 weight: 0 # Change this weight to change order of posts
 ---

-draft: false

-title_preview_image: /blog/qdrant-1.8.x/qdrant-1.8.0.png
-small_preview_image: /blog/qdrant-1.8.x/qdrant-1.8.0.png

-date: 2024-02-22T11:12:00-08:00
-author: Mike Jang
-featured: false
-tags:
-  - jina integration
-  - docarray
-categories:
-  - News

-Today, we are excited to announce the release of [Qdrant 1.8.0](https://github.com/qdrant/qdrant/releases/tag/v1.8.0).
+Today, we are pleased to announce the release of [Qdrant 1.8.0](https://github.com/qdrant/qdrant/releases/tag/v1.8.0).
 We've expanded how you can deploy Qdrant in the cloud.
 We've added support for Azure, as well as better features for backups.

-  - vector search
-  - new features
-  - azure
-  - cloud
-  - multitenancy
-  - custom sharding
-  - GCP
-  - n8n
-  - unstructured
-  - bedrock
-  - nomic
-  - Apache airflow
-  - Spring AI
-  - OpenLLMetry
 We've also added frameworks and embeddings that can help you integrate Qdrant with a variety of AI systems.